North Dakota Gov. Burgum vetoes transgender sports ban, following similar veto by South Dakota's Noem

 "This is such beautiful news for trans kids across the state," she added in a tweet.

-Noem, also a Republican, took harsh criticism from the right after she vetoed a similar bill passed by her state's Republican-controlled legislature.
-She later issued two executive orders aimed at keeping only biological females on girls sports teams in both high school and college.
+Noem, also a Republican, took harsh criticism from the right after she vetoed a similar bill passed by South Dakota's Republican-controlled legislature.
+She later issued two executive orders aimed at keeping only biological females on girls' sports teams in both high school and college.

 Noem said this was necessary because the legislature failed "to accept my proposed revisions" to its initial bill.
 Noem also said she would aim to have legislators address the issue in a special session.

-The North Dakota bill that Burgum vetoed only addressed high school sports.
+The North Dakota bill that Burgum vetoed addressed K-12 sports specifically.

 Republican Arkansas Gov. Asa Hutchinson also was criticized for a veto of another transgender-related bill in his state.
 Hutchinson vetoed a bill that would have banned hormone treatment and other medical interventions for transgender youth.